stleerh/blog2/announcing.md

 Here, you can see *netobserv* interacting with *openshift-console*, *openshift-ingress*, *openshift-dns*, and others.
-Click **Show advanced options** and on the left side, click **Display options** and look for the option Scope.
-By default, the Scope is **Namespace** and topology shows the namespace-to-namespace communication.
+Click **Show advanced options** and on the left side, click **Display options** and look for the Scope option.
+By default, the Scope is **Namespace** and the topology shows the namespace-to-namespace communication.
 But if you choose Node, it will display the node-to-node communication.
 The *netobserv* namespace contains Flowlogs Pipeline, Console Plugin, Kafka, and Loki.
 To see the intra-communication